hytopiagg/sdk/docs/server.chunklattice.getorcreatechunk.md

 ## ChunkLattice.getOrCreateChunk() method

-Get the chunk for a given global coordinate.
+Get the chunk for a given global coordinate, creating it if it doesn't exist.

 **Signature:**